How does cold weather affect your bill?

 You can calculate the average temperature for your specific billing period on Weather Underground.

 for the Month

-For example, the average temperature during November 2017 was 45 degrees, which is 5 degrees cooler than the average of 50 degrees in November 2016.
-This is likely to have resulted in a lower energy usage for you in November 2016 than in November 2017.
+For example, the average temperature during January 2018 was 44 degrees, which is 11 degrees warmer than the average of 33 degrees in January 2017.
+This is likely to have resulted in lower energy usage for you in January 2018 than in January 2017.

 For a more precise look at how temperature affects your bill, you should use degree days.

 A Degree Day (DD) is the difference between the average temperature for a day and 65 degrees Fahrenheit.
 If the difference is positive (if it’s warmer than 65), it’s called a Cooling Degree Day.
 If the difference is negative (if it’s cooler than 65), it’s a Heating Degree Day.